radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 An implementation MUST NOT use the same PSK for TLS 1.3 and for earlier versions of TLS.
 This requirement prevents reuse of a PSK with multiple TLS versions, which prevents the attacks discussed in {{RFC8446, Section E.7}}.
 The exact manner in which this requirement is enforced is implementation-specific.
 One possibility is to have two different PSKs.
 Another possibility is to forbid the use of TLS versions less than TLS 1.3.

-It is RECOMMENDED that systems follow the directions of {{RFC9257, Section 6}} for the use of external PSKs in TLS.
+Implementations MUST follow the directions of {{RFC9257, Section 6}} for the use of external PSKs in TLS.
 That document provides extremely useful guidance on generating and using PSKs.

 Implementations MUST support PSKs of at least 32 octets in length, and SHOULD support PSKs of 64 octets or more.
 As the PSKs are generally hashed before being used in TLS, the useful entropy of a PSK is limited by the size of the hash output.
 This output may be 256, 384, or 512 bits in length.
 Nevertheless, it is good practice for implementations to allow entry of PSKs of more than 64 octets, as the PSK may be in a form other than bare binary data.
 Implementations which limit the PSK to a maximum of 64 octets are likely to use PSKs which have much less than 512 bits of entropy.
 That is, a PSK with high entropy may be expanded via some construct (e.g., base32 as in the example below) in order to make it easier for people to interact with.
 Where 512 bits of entropy are input to an encoding construct, the output may be larger than 64 octets.

-Administrators SHOULD use PSKs of at least 24 octets, generated using a source of cryptographically secure random numbers.
-Implementers needing a secure random number generator should see {{RFC8937}} for for further guidance.
-PSKs are not passwords, and administrators should not try to manually create PSKs.

 Implementations MUST require that PSKs be at least 16 octets in length.
 That is, short PSKs MUST NOT be permitted to be used, and PSKs MUST be random.
 The strength of the PSK is not determined by the length of the PSK, but instead by the number of bits of entropy which it contains.
 People are not good at creating data with high entropy, so a source of cryptographically secure random numbers MUST be used.

-PSKs are in their purest form are opaque tokens, represented as an undistinguished series of octets.
-Where PSKs are expected to be managed automatically by scripted methods, this format is acceptable.
-However, in some cases it is necessary for administrators to share PSKs, in which case humanly readable formats may be useful.

 Where user passwords are generally intended to be remembered and entered by people on a regular basis,  PSKs are intended to be entered once, and then automatically saved in a system configuration.
 As such, due to the limited entropy of passwords, they are not acceptable for use with TLS-PSK, and would only be acceptable for use with a password-authenticated key exchange (PAKE) TLS method {{?RFC8492}}.
 Implementations MUST therefore support entry and storage of PSKs as undistinguished octets.

 We also incorporate by reference the requirements of {{RFC7360, Section 10.2}} when using PSKs.

+### Usability Guidance

+PSKs are in their purest form are opaque tokens, represented as an undistinguished series of octets.
+Where PSKs are expected to be managed automatically by scripted methods, this format is acceptable.
+However, in some cases it is necessary for administrators to share PSKs, in which case humanly readable formats may be useful.
+Implementations SHOULD support entering PSKs as both binary data, and via a humanly readable form such as hex encoding.

+Implementations SHOULD use a humanly readable form of PKSs for interfaces which are intended to be used by people, and SHOULD allow for binary data to be entered via an application programming interface (API).
+Implementations SHOULD also allow for PSKs to be displayed in the above-mentioned hex encoding, so that administrators can manually verify that a particular PSK is being used.

+When using PSKs, administrators SHOULD use PSKs of at least 24 octets, generated using a source of cryptographically secure random numbers.
+Implementers needing a secure random number generator should see {{RFC8937}} for for further guidance.
+PSKs are not passwords, and administrators should not try to manually create PSKs.

-In order to guide Implementers, we give an example commands below which generates random PSKs.
+In order to guide implementors and adminis, we give an example commands below which generates random PSKs.
 While some commands may not work on some systems one of the commands should succeed.
 The intent here is to document a concise and simple example of creating PSKs which are both secure, and humanly manageable.
 This document does not mandate that the PSKs follow this format, or any other format.

 ~~~~
 openssl rand -base64 16